Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 ### Mesh compensation

-When no 4th axis is installed, the endpoint rotates when axis 1 rotates, so mesh compensation with a probe with XY offset <> 0 is not possible by default.
+When no 4th (in reality 5th) axis is installed, the endpoint rotates when axis 1 rotates, so mesh compensation with a probe with XY offset <> 0 is not possible by default.
 A solution is to define the probe as 0,0 by cheating the tool offset, measuring and storing the results with the correct coordinates, and for normal operation with mesh compensation to change tool offset back to the tool.